 One important note (before sharing some ideas) is to remember that IEP stands for INDIVIDUALIZED Education Plan.
 This means that getting ideas as a jumping point is great, just remember to ALWAYS work it like playdough to fit your actual student!
 Massage the heck out of it until it's the right shape!
 Check out this BLOG on how to write a great IEP goal or this one on how to write the Progress Report.

-The following are some ideas for Adaptive IEP goals for preschoolers and Kindergarten students.
+The following are some ideas for Social Emotional IEP goals examples for preschoolers and Kindergarten students.

 Looking for help with for early childhood education?
 Need fresh ideas for preschool, Kindergarten, or 1st grade ?
 This resource is perfect for busy teachers looking to save time and simplify the task of writing IEP goals.

-Play goals can be anything from the most basic, solo play to sociodramatic and imitation or shared imagination play.
+Social emotional goal examples in the area of Play can be anything from the most basic, solo play to sociodramatic and imitation or shared imagination play.
 Think about your student and where they are developmentally.
 If they are still in the solo or parallel play stage, then focus on developing those skills that will lend well to the next stage of simple shared play.
-Also, and I can’t stress this enough, choose ideas and toys that align with the interests of your child as much as possible!
+Also, and I can't stress this enough, choose ideas and toys that align with the interests of your child as much as possible!
 If they already like cars, use cars in your play!
 If they like vacuum bags, you can get creative!
 Make a pretend vacuum store!
 In other words, start where they are and build from there, both developmentally AND their interests.

 Goals in this area may include parallel play, outdoor and indoor activities, playing with toys as designed, playing with toys related to a theme, simple ball games, coordinated play with a peer, motor games, and board games.